bio5prc practical biotechnology

 01. Demonstrate comprehension of scientific protocols and follow laboratory procedures to successfully perform an experiment

 - Prior to the laboratory classes, students will be encouraged to work through the practical manual and prepare a one-page flow chart of the experimental procedure.
 The flow charts will be viewed and feedback will be provided following the pre-practical discussion.
 Students will subsequently use the protocol manual to carry out the experimental work guided by demonstrators as required.
 The data generated from a number of independent activities will be recorded and used to assess the student's technical proficiency.

 02. Acquire, interpret and evaluate experimental data

 - Experimental data acquired from three independent experiments will need to be prepared in a visually clear electronic presentation format.
-Guided by a series of questions the students will interpret and evaluate their own data with short written responses.
+Guided by a series of questions the students will interpret and critically evaluate their own data with short written responses.
 Interpretation and evaluation of data will also be performed as part of a series of worksheets

 03. Demonstrate an understanding of scientific concepts and methodology through written communication